-Watermaster also collects groundwater quality samples from private wells in the plume area and at its HCMP-4 monitoring well, located in the southern end of the plumes.
-Additionally, the CDA collects groundwater quality samples from its production wells; these data are shared with Watermaster and the County.
+Watermaster also collects groundwater quality samples from private wells in the plume area and at its HCMP-4 monitoring well, located at the southern end of the plumes.
 Watermaster uses data from the County, CDA, and its own sampling to perform an independent characterization of the areal extent and concentration of the TCE and 1,2,3-TCP plumes.